Foxe's Book of Martyrs: Objectivity and advocacy

 Foxe's book is in no sense an impartial account of the period.
 He did not hold to later centuries' notions of neutrality or objectivity, but made unambiguous side glosses on his text, such as "Mark the apish pageants of these popelings" and "This answer smelleth of forging and crafty packing."
 David Loades has suggested that Foxe's history of the political situation, at least, is 'remarkably objective'.
 He makes no attempt to make martyrs out of Wyatt and his followers, or anyone else who was executed for treason, except George Eagles, whom he describes as "falsely accused."

+In their 1952 British Authors before 1800: A Biographical Dictionary, Kunitz and Haycraft wrote, "For a century at least it was practically required reading in every English-speaking Puritan household, often the only book owned except the Bible.
+Probably no single book has caused so many neuroses as has this one.
+Foxe was a fanatical Protestant, wrote with feverish energy, was completely credulous, and reveled in horror.
+No detail is too small or too dreadful to be described minutely, and no invective too violent to be applied to the Roman Catholics—for to his mind there were no martyrs except Protestants.
+His only theme is suffering, and he mangles his readers' nerves with one long monotony of agony and terror."

 Sidney Lee, in the Dictionary of National Biography, called Foxe "a passionate advocate, ready to accept any primā facie evidence".
 Lee also listed some specific errors and suggested that John Foxe plagiarized.
 Thomas S. Freeman observes that, like a hypothetical barrister, Foxe had to deal with the evidence of what actually happened, evidence that he was rarely in a position to forge.
 But he would not present facts damaging to his client, and he had the skills that enabled him to arrange the evidence so as to make it conform to what he wanted it to say.
 Like the barrister, Foxe presents crucial evidence and tells a side of the story which must be heard, but his text should never be read uncritically, and his partisan objectives should always be kept in mind."